The Rebel (British TV series)

 The Rebel is a 2016 British comedy series on Gold starring Simon Callow in the title role.
 The show is based on "The Rebel" cartoon strip in The Oldie magazine by Andrew Birch.
 It began airing in June 2016.
-In total, 9 episodes have aired as of May 2018.
+In total, 9 episodes have aired.

-The cast includes Anita Dobson, Bill Paterson and Amit Shah.
+The cast also includes Anita Dobson, Bill Paterson and Amit Shah.

 Plot

 The show follows 70 year old Henry Palmer, a widowed resident of Brighton who is an anarchic, anti-establishment pensioner.